-Our business activities are conducted by two operating segments for which we provide information in our consolidated financial statements for the years ended December 31, 2016 and 2015.
-These two segments are our:
+Our business activities are conducted by two operating segments for which we provide information in our consolidated financial statements for the years ended December 31, 2017 and 2016.
+These two segments are based on the nature of the operations that are undertaken by each segment and are our:

-midstream business, which includes the Western Catarina gathering system and our ownership interests in Carnero Processing and Carnero Gathering; and production business, which includes oil and natural gas reserves located in the Eagle Ford Shale in South Texas and in other areas of Texas and Louisiana, as well as properties in the Mid-Continent region.
+- midstream business, which includes Western Catarina Midstream, SECO Pipeline (defined below) and our ownership interests in Carnero Processing, LLC ("Carnero Processing") and Carnero Gathering, LLC ("Carnero Gathering"); and - production business, which includes non-operated oil and natural gas reserves located in the Eagle Ford Shale in South Texas and in other areas of Texas, Louisiana and Oklahoma.